VinuthaBS/Pewlett-Hackard-Analysis/README.md

 # **Pewlett-Hackard-Analysis**
-- Employee data analysis of Pewlett Hackard comapny storing the data Postgres DB and querying using SQL through pgAdmin.
+- Employee data analysis of Pewlett Hackard company; storing the data in Postgres DB and querying using SQL through pgAdmin.
 ---
 ## Overview of the Project :
 - Pewlett Hackard has large employee base with equally large number of senior employees who will be retiring soon.